 Because these systems feed directly into the main electricity system, every solar panel connected to the grid must meet specific requirements that self-built, damaged or previously used panels often cannot pass.
 Homeowners interested in connecting to their local grid should confirm their utility provider’s requirements before purchasing any panels.

-- Are you considering mixing and matching the few panels you got here with some other panels you found over there?
+Are you considering mixing and matching few different panels you found here and there??
 Are they compatible?
-Will your inverters or other parts of your system be able to accommodate these differences?
+Will your inverters or other parts of your system system components be able to accommodate these differences?

-- If you’re not willing/able to do the work, will a contractor be willing to install them?
+If you’re not willing or able to do the work, will a contractor be willing to install them?

 Ask these questions before you buy.
 Be particularly cautious if you cannot inspect the panels in person.
 Get documentation from the seller.
 Know your local standards and codes.
 Make sure to get documentation from the seller before you commit.
 If you’re satisfied with the information you find, and if their efficiency is up to your needs, then you just might have found yourself a deal.